 Call to action: If you could spend 24 hours with anyone doing exactly what you want, who would it be and what would you do?

-And if your grandparents are still alive, I beg you to take the opportunity to get to know them and yourself in them and to create memories you can cherish your whole life.
+And if your parents and/or grandparents are still alive, I beg you to take the opportunity to get to know them and yourself in them and to create memories you can cherish your whole life.